 I love these cookies; they're not too sweet, that have a lovely crispy-crumbly-buttery texture, and they're made with whole grains.
 The only way I think that they can be improved upon is by using an egg substitute instead of the egg yolks (but that's just me).
-Next time I make them I'll use Bob's Red Mill Egg Replacer.
+Next time I make them I'll use an egg substitute.

 The recipe is from The Essential New York Times Cookbook by Amanda Hesser.